 Lothal was surrounded by a massive brick wall, which was probably used for flood protection.
-The southeastern quadrant takes the form of a great platform of brick with earth filling, rising to a height of about 13 feet (4 metres).
-On this were built a series of further smaller platforms with intersecting air channels, reminiscent of the granary at Mohenjo-daro, with overall dimensions of about 159 by 139 feet (48 by 42 metres).
+The southeastern quadrant takes the form of a great platform of brick with earth filling, rising to a height of about 13 feet (4 meters).
+On this were built a series of further smaller platforms with intersecting air channels, reminiscent of the granary at Mohenjo-daro, with overall dimensions of about 159 by 139 feet (48 by 42 meters).

 Then, a great flood apparently resulted in the gradual decline of Lothal.

 While there is still no sure reason for the decline of the city, archaeological evidence gathered by the Archaeological Survey of India appears to point to natural catastrophes, mainly floods and storms as the source of Lothal's downfall.
 The worst consequence was the shift in the course of the river, cutting off access to the ships and dock.

 Now, the city's remnants are being obliterated.
-It still attracts visitors, particularly school and college students but no guards protect the ancient ruins and there are no proper guides to show the visitor around Lothal,' according to source.
+However, the ancient site still attracts visitors, particularly school and college students but no guards protect the ancient ruins and there are no qualified guides to show the visitor around Lothal.

 The site is overrun by weeds, adding to the general air of neglect and chaos.

 According to ASI officials, 'shortage of funds has lead to staff inadequacy, which has affected even routine maintenance tasks like clearing of weeds.
 As of now, the gateman of the museum has to run to the historical Lothal dock to caution visitors against moving on the precarious structure.'